 The simple answer to the question “does HDMI support 144Hz refresh rate” is a yes.
 The HDMI interface CAN support 144Hz.

-However, how effectively it can support depends upon the resolution and color depth of the monitor as well as upon the HDMI version of the interface.
+However, how effectively it can support depends upon the monitor’s resolution and color depth and the interface’s HDMI version.